nbacadlabs/AzureBatchAccount/readme.md

 -	VM is deallocated
 -	VM is generalized
 Note: when creating VMs for generalization, [Standard Security Type] is the best and recommended option.

+### What we are going to do
+Quick summary of the order:

+    Create VM

+    Install and configure all apps, dependencies, updates, etc.

+    Test everything works as expected

+    Run sudo waagent -deprovision+user -force (Linux) or sysprep (Windows)

+    Deallocate and generalize the VM (az vm deallocate + az vm generalize)

+    Capture the image or create the Shared Image Gallery version

 ### initiate the image creation process
 1. Run either locally or in azure cli